Ahh Portugal.

 This place has it all…Skate rentals, surf lessons, tattoos and good vibes.

 During my stay at Selina Peniche, I got the full Silver Coast experience.
-Selina is really good at creating fun activities to bring people together… From movie night to bar crawls, I had the best time and met such cool people!
+Selina is really good at creating fun activities to bring people together… From movie nights to bar crawls, I had the best time and met such cool people!

 Why you’ll love this hostel: